 Fixed Mindset vs Growth Mindset

 The biggest distinction between these a fixed mindset and a growth mindset is their belief in the permanence of intelligence and ability; one believes it is quite permanent, with little to no room for change in any direction, whereas the other believes it is more changeable, with potential for growth (or, for that matter, regression).
 This difference in attitude may result in significant differences in behaviour as well.
 If a person considers that intelligence and abilities are unchangeable, they are unlikely to put out much effort to improve their innate ability and abilities.
-Those who think they will alter these characteristics, on the other hand, may be far more eager to invest in additional time and effort to accomplish more ambitious objectives.
+Those who think they will alter these characteristics, on the other hand, maybe far more eager to invest in additional time and effort to accomplish more ambitious objectives.
 A mindset coach will constantly refer to the importance of the adoption of a growth mindset, and the countless benefits having such can bring.

 What skills do Mindset Coaches have?

 Mindset coaches commonly possess proficiency in Neuroscience-based NLP, Time Line Therapy (T), and Cognitive Behavioural-Therapy (CBT).
 Most likely they have a background in some form of emotional freedom techniques, such as Emotional Freedom Techniques (EFT) or energy-based methods, such as Energy Alignment (EA).
-They can also have a specific mindset coach certification who can advise you on how to change your mindset.
+They can also have a specific mindset coach certification that can advise you on how to change your mindset.

 While it comes as a relief, this is in addition to their extensive training and familiarity with other coaching techniques.
 A mindset coach has the resources to understand your situation, so they can teach key skills which impact behaviour and outlook.
 Find a mindset coach that is a certified coach on Adviice.